 He published the short essay “Fiori di Loto: impollinazione incrociata tra oriente e occidente nella musica di Toshio Hosokawa”, co-written with Roberto Borin as part of “La mia musica è calligrafia.
 Suono e silenzio nel pensiero compositivo di Toshio Hosokawa” (EUT, 2022), which was curated by Maria Letizia Michielon.

-In 2025 he published also the artistic research “Playing in Tongues – Possible dialogues between Odissi dance and experimental electronic music” on the Research Catalogue and his translation in Italian of the ancient Greek long poem “Hero and Leander” by Musaeus (Samuele Editore).
+In 2025 he published his translation in Italian of the ancient Greek long poem “Hero and Leander” by Musaeus (Samuele Editore).